rwth-i6/i6_experiments/README.md

 ## `Common`

 This part is for submitting generic pipelines that are shared among different users.
+This should be stable in the API and also in hashes.
 Any code changed here should go through a PR, or be only about changes that do not change the existing API or the resulting pipeline.

+There can be exceptions for completely novel sub packages which are still under development.
+Those sub packages are clearly marked as *work-in-progress* in a corresponding Readme.

 As this is still under construction, what kind of pipelines are grouped here is still not decided.
 So far there is: